-Ownership of a scientific calculator is vital for this course.
-We recommend the "Casio fx-83GT PLUS" which can be purchased from your Maths teacher for £6.50.
+Ownership of a scientific calculator is strongly recommended for this course.
+We recommend the "Casio fx-83GT".

-National 5 Mathematics is delivered in three units providing students with the opportunities to develop and apply a range of mathematics skills.
+National 5 Mathematics provides students with the opportunities to develop and apply a range of mathematics skills.
 The outcomes cover aspects of number, algebra, geometry, statistics, trigonometry and reasoning.